water-pump-automation/tank-api/README.md

 # water-tank-api
-API for water tank's data management.

-The API is divided into `Internal` and `External` endpoints.
+This API is divided into `Internal` and `External` endpoints.

-The `External` ones are read-only access to tank's data, or a group of tanks.
+The `External` are read-only access to tank's data or to a group of tanks.
 The returned attributes are:

 - `Name`